 Tamara Loewenstein (she/her) has worked at the intersection between the arts, education and social justice for more than a decade.
 Her practice weaves together history, identity, and political activism.
 Her recent work takes up the intersections between memory culture and Jewish futurism and empowerment.
-She currently serves as Program Curator for arts and culture at the Goethe-Institut San Francisco.
+She currently serves as Program Curator for Arts & Culture at the Goethe-Institut San Francisco.

 During her six years based in Germany, Loewenstein worked at the intersection of Holocaust memory culture and Jewish futurism and empowerment, teaching courses on memory culture from a critical and future-oriented perspective and on Postmemory and the Holocaust through the lens of second- and third-generation artists.
 She has curated projects, organized panels, written, and given public talks on these intersections.